 Here, between the Pantheon and the Stadium of Domitian were the imposing Baths of Nero (62 AD), which covered an area of about 190x120 meters, but of which today only 2 out of 150 pink granite columns remain, but which alone are enough to give an idea of the grandeur of the place.
 They can be admired on the right side of the church of Sant’Eustachio.

 The heart of the district is represented by the homonymous square, which, in addition to the church, houses one of the most popular bars in Rome, Sant’Eustachio, a characteristic place to enjoy one of the best espresso coffees in Rome.

 In via degli Staderari, between the Pantheon and Piazza Navona, is one of the most original neighborhood fountains in the city, the Fountain of Books.
 It refers to the ancient Palazzo della Sapienza.
-The building, once the seat of the homonymous University, later moved to the Trastevere district.
+The building, once the seat of the homonymous University, later moved to the Rione Trastevere.
 The fountain features the famous deer head, emblem of the area, and four ancient tomes from which water drops to symbolize the knowledge flowing from books.

 On the left side of the church of Sant'Andrea della Valle, however, you can come across one of the six talking statues of Rome, Abate Luigi, who, with his violent accusations, struck and tried to restore order to the public figures of the Rome of the 14th and 15th centuries.

 In via dei Redentoristi 13, a plaque reminds us that the famous dialect poet Giuseppe Gioachino Belli was born in that building.